Love Island (franchise)

 Love Island is a dating reality show that originated in the United Kingdom in 2005 as Celebrity Love Island.
 Created by ITV Studios, it has spawned a second British version in 2015 as well as several international versions.

-The show features a group of "single" contestants, known as "islanders" who are sourced from agencies, and live together in a specially constructed villa that is isolated from the outside world, in an attempt to "find love".
-The islanders are continuously monitored during their stay in the house by live television cameras as well as personal audio microphones.
+The show features a group of single contestants, known as "islanders" who are sourced from agencies, and live together in a specially constructed villa that is isolated from the outside world.
+All of this is in an attempt to find love.
+The islanders are constantly monitored during their stay in the house by live television cameras as well as personal audio microphones.
+The Islanders will also compete in different challenges throughout the series which allows them to gain insight on the public's opinion on them and gain insight on what the islanders have been saying about each other.
 Throughout the series, the contestants "couple up" to avoid being dumped from the villa.
 Additionally, the public will vote for their favourite islanders to stay in the villa at points in the series.
 As old islanders are dumped, new islanders enter the villa.
 At the end of the season, the public vote one final time to determine the winning couple.